Verity-Freedom/Tor-Portable/README.md

 To proxy individual applications with Tor, some people use tools like [proxifyre](https://github.com/wiresock/proxifyre) or [tun2socks](https://github.com/xjasonlyu/tun2socks).

 Updater is updater.
 It updates everything fast and seamlessly.
-There is not much to it, but I'm proud that I made it.
+There is not much to it, but I'm really proud that I made it.

 That's all for now.
 You can write anything to me [here](https://github.com/Verity-Freedom/Tor-Portable/issues/8).
 Good luck.